and Ann DENYER (1724-1788)

 Richard Pearson and Ann Denyer were my 5x and 6x Great Grandparents.

-for 6x.)
+(6x)to see their place in my pedigree chart.)
 They married by licence on

 30 July 1743 in Woolbeding, Sussex.
 Their marriage licence recorded